temporalio/edu-errstrat-typescript-code/exercises/rollback-with-saga/README.md

 3. Notice that we have already provided for you an `errorMessage` function which takes in the error message from a failing Activity and displays it in a more readable fashion.
 4. Now, look at the next function: `compensate`.
 This function will take in a list of the `Compensation` objects that you defined in part C and defaults as an empty array.
 It will then iterate through a list of `Compensation` objects, log the error message provided in the `Compensation` object, and call the function provided in the `Compensation` object.
 5. Surround the `try/catch` block with a `foreach` statement that iterates over the `compensations` array, using `comp` as the name for each element (thereby matching the name of the object referenced in the `await` statement).
 6. Save the file.
+Note that in most production setup, failure to compensate would require human intervention, or at very least, filing the event to some external system.

 ## Part E: Fill in Your Compensation Array

-In this part of the exercise, you will fill in the `compensations` array that you will call the `comepnsate` function on.
+In this part of the exercise, you will fill in the `compensations` array that you will call the `compensate` function on.

 Before we call an Activity, we want to add the correlating compensation Activity into the `compensations` list.
 For example, before we call `sendBill`, we want to add `refundCustomer` into the list of compensations.